 The mega backdoor Roth 401(k) is a good tool for those who are looking to save additional amounts for retirement.
 This is a great strategy for high-income earners that have maxed out other tax-deferred saving vehicles and are looking to save more and maximize their benefits.

 Although a Roth 401(k) account is funded with after-tax dollars, it is not immune to taxes and penalties.
 Understanding the rules regarding withdrawals is important if you want to avoid losing part of your retirement savings.
-Contributions and earnings in a Roth 401(k) can be withdrawn without paying taxes and penalties if you’re at least 59 and a half years old.
+Contributions and earnings in a Roth 401(k) can be withdrawn without paying taxes and penalties if you’re at least 59 and a half years old and you meet the five year rule.
 Other exceptions include being permanently and totally disabled.
 You can also use up to $10,000 for a first-time home purchase without penalty or taxation.

 All withdrawals are not the same.
 Your Roth IRA contribution can be used in an emergency.
 If you need to take an early withdrawal from a Roth account contributions come out first.
 This is a nice move by the IRS to make things easier for you.
 When you’re just tapping into your contributions, you don’t have to worry about taxes, unless you pull out more than you’ve contributed.